vvvv666/greenfield-docs/src/docs/greenfield-blockchain/modules/storage-module.md

 - storage status
 - associated SP information

-Object metadata is stored with the bucket name as the prefix of the key.
-It is possible to iterate through all objects under the same bucket, but it may be a heavy-lifting job for a large bucket with lots of objects.

-### Group
+## Group

-A Group is a collection of accounts with the same permissions.
-The group name is not allowed to be duplicated under the same user.
-However, a group can not create or own any resource.
-A group can not be a member of another group either.
+A Group is a collection of accounts that share the same permissions.
+The group name cannot be duplicated under the same user.
+However, a group cannot create or own any resources, nor can it be a member of another group.

-A resource can only have a limited number of groups associated with it for permissions.
-This ensures that the on-chain permission check can be finished within a constant time.
+To ensure that the on-chain permission check can be completed within a constant time, only a limited number of groups can be associated with a resource for permissions.

 ## State